CtrlK

 Suggestions

-Add specific concrete actions the skill enables, e.g., 'Generates Kubernetes manifests, Dockerfiles, gRPC service definitions, and observability configurations for cloud-native Rust applications'
+Add concrete actions describing what the skill does, e.g., 'Generates Kubernetes manifests, Dockerfiles, gRPC service definitions, and observability configurations for cloud-native Rust applications.'

 DimensionReasoningScore